dr-jts/crunchyblog/pgfs-qgis/index.md

 ## Using PostGIS and pg_featureserv with QGIS

-My colleague Kat Batuigas recently wrote a [blog post](https://blog.crunchydata.com/blog/arcgis-feature-service-to-postgis-the-qgis-way) about how to use the powerful open-source QGIS geospatial GUI to import data into [PostGIS](https://postgis.net/) from an ArcGIS Feature Service.
+My colleague Kat Batuigas recently wrote a [blog post](https://blog.crunchydata.com/blog/arcgis-feature-service-to-postgis-the-qgis-way) about using the powerful open-source [QGIS](https://www.qgis.org/en/site/) desktop GIS to import data into [PostGIS](https://postgis.net/) from an ArcGIS Feature Service.
 This is a great first step towards moving your geospatial stack onto the performant, open source platform provided by PostGIS.
 But there's no need to stop there!
 Crunchy Data provides a suite of tools that work natively with PostGIS to expose your spatial data to the web, using industry-standard protocols.
 These include:

 * [**pg_tileserv**](https://github.com/CrunchyData/pg_tileserv) - a web service to allow visualizing spatial data using the [MVT](https://github.com/mapbox/vector-tile-spec) vector tile format
 * [**pg_featureserv**](https://github.com/CrunchyData/pg_featureserv) - a web service to provide access to spatial data using the [*OGC API for Features*](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html)

-QGIS supports using the *OGC API for Features* protocol (previously known as WFS3) as a vector data source.
+Recent versions of QGIS support using the *OGC API for Features* protocol (previously known as WFS3) as a vector data source.
 So it should be able to source data from `pg_featureserv`.
 As it happens, there was a recent [issue](https://github.com/CrunchyData/pg_featureserv/issues/63) logged in the `pg_featureserv` GitHub repo concerning this requirement.
 The submitter was having trouble getting QGIS to connect to PostGIS via `pg_featureserv`.
 After a bit of sleuthing we determined that the problem lay with a couple of places where `pg_featureserv` was not quite meeting the `OGC API for Features` specification.
 After fixing those we were happy to find that QGIS was able to load `pg_featureserv` datasets perfectly!

 Lets's see how it works.